tensorflow/tensorflow/tensorflow/docs_src/install/install_sources.md

 <pre>$ <b>bazel build --config=opt --config=cuda //tensorflow/tools/pip_package:build_pip_package</b> </pre>

+**NOTE on gcc 5 or later:** the binary pip packages available on the TensorFlow website are built with gcc 4, which uses the older ABI.
+To make your build compatible with the older ABI, you need to add `-cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0"` to your `bazel build` command.
+ABI compatibility allows custom ops built against the TensorFlow pip package to continue to work against your built package.

 <b>Tip:</b> By default, building TensorFlow from sources consumes
 a lot of RAM.
 If RAM is an issue on your system, you may limit RAM usage by specifying <code>--local_resources 2048,.5,1.0</code> while